Presidential state car (South Korea): Operation

-Recent South Korean Presidential state cars have been bulletproof, with bulletproof windows and bulletproof tires.
+Recent South Korean presidential state cars have been bulletproof, with bulletproof windows and bulletproof tires.
 All other details remain classified.

-On most state visits, the president has another highly modified car which is usually a Mercedes Maybach airlifted by a Republic of Korea Air Force cargoplane to the destination, along with several other armored vehicles from South Korea that will be used in the Presidential motorcade.
+On most state visits, the president has another highly modified car which is usually a Mercedes Maybach airlifted by a Republic of Korea Air Force cargo plane to the destination, along with several other armored vehicles from South Korea that will be used in the presidential motorcade.

 The Presidential motorcade has a vast array of vehicles and the motorcade consists of 20 cars or more, with the streets shutdown while the president is traveling the cars that are in the motorcade are as follows.
-Korean National Police officers on motorcycles, police cars, ambulances, Cadillac Escalade’s, Mercedes vans, Genesis vehicles, Volkswagen vehicles, Hyundai vehicles and Hyundai Nexo SUV’s.
+Korean National Police officers on motorcycles, police cars, ambulances, Cadillac Escalade’s, Mercedes vans, Genesis vehicles, Volkswagen vehicles, Hyundai vehicles, and Hyundai Nexo SUVs.

 National transport services for the South Korean President are provided by the Korean National Police Agency and the Presidential Security Service.

-The Ministry of Foreign Affairs keeps an armored Cadillac DTS limousine by Alpine Armoring and an armored Hyundai Equus limousine for foreign dignitaries.
+The Ministry of Foreign Affairs keeps an armoured Cadillac DTS limousine by Alpine Armoring and an armoured Hyundai Equus limousine for foreign dignitaries.
 Each vehicle was acquired between 2010 and 2011.